davidforrest/1080-toolkit/resources/canvas/syllabus/2020syllabus.md

 Side B (Lab)
 - **Track 1 - Finish Building** your Electronic Instrument and Composition (early/mid-week)
 - **Track 2 - Check in** with your friends and TF on Slack (early/mid-week)
-- **Track 3 - Upload** your Electronic Instrument and Composition assignment (by the end of the day Friday)
+- **Track 3 - Upload** your Electronic Instrument and Composition assignment (by the end of the day Sunday)

 <br>